12 Dementia Care Tips From Expert Caregivers in 2026

 5. It’s never too late improve brain health

-Getting regular physical exercise, doing things that are mentally stimulating, and participating in engaging activities all help to improve brain health.
+Getting regular physical exercise, engaging in mentally stimulating activities, and participating in engaging activities all help improve brain health.

 6. Share your challenges and get help